Quantum fluctuation induced time of flight correlations of an interacting trapped Bose gas: Results

 The non-connected part $\langle \hat{n}_\mathbf{k}\rangle\langle\hat{n}_\mathbf{k^\prime}\rangle$ of the correlator $\langle \hat{n}_\mathbf{k}\hat{n}_\mathbf{k^\prime}\rangle$ does not distinguish between diagonal and offdiagonal correlations, and follows readily from Fig. \ref{fig:nk}.
 Although this large signal is subtracted in the correlation function, Eq.~\eqref{corr}, it still provides a large background in an experiment and may therefore be hard to separate it from the more interesting part of the signal (see Fig.~\ref{fig:corrlog}).
 Similar to $\langle \hat{n}_\mathbf{k}\rangle$, the product $\langle \hat{n}_\mathbf{k}\rangle\langle\hat{n}_\mathbf{k^\prime}\rangle$ exhibits a sharp peak with typical width $|\mathbf{k}'| \sim |\mathbf{k}|\sim 1/R_c$, originating from the single-mode condensate, also shown in Fig. \ref{fig:nk}.
 The expectation values $\langle \hat{n}_\mathbf{k}\rangle$ being invariant under rotations, $\langle \hat{n}_\mathbf{k}\rangle\langle\hat{n}_\mathbf{k^\prime}\rangle$ is clearly also independent of the relative directions of $\bk$ and $\bk'$, and is 'cylindrically' symmetrical.

-The leading contribution $C_{\psi_0,\delta\psi}$, shown in the top panels of Fig. \ref{fig:corr}, accounts for correlations between the single-mode condensate and the non-condensed fraction of the gas.
-Consequently, similar to $\varphi_0(\bk)$, $C_{\psi_0,\delta\psi}$ is constrained to small wave numbers, and decreases rapidly for $|\mathbf{k}|>1/R_c$.
-The function $C_{\psi_0,\delta\psi}$ exhibits an \emph{anticorrelation dip} in the off-diagonal $\bk'\approx -\bk$ for wave numbers $|\bk|\sim 1/R_c$.
+The leading contribution $C^{(1)}$, shown in the top panels of Fig. \ref{fig:corr}, accounts for correlations between the single-mode condensate and the non-condensed fraction of the gas.
+Consequently, similar to $\varphi_0(\bk)$, $C^{(1)}$ is constrained to small wave numbers, and decreases rapidly for $|\mathbf{k}|>1/R_c$.
+The function $C^{(1)}$ exhibits an \emph{anticorrelation dip} in the off-diagonal $\bk'\approx -\bk$ for wave numbers $|\bk|\sim 1/R_c$.
 This dip dominates the small momentum behavior of $C(\bk,\bk')$, and gets more pronounced for increasing interaction strength.
-The negative correlation observed is a trivial consequence of particle number conservation: the interaction $g$ creates quasiparticle pairs from the condensate, and therefore each excess boson of momentum $\bk$ is accompanied by a hole of momentum $\approx -\bk$ in the single particle condensate.
-As mentioned in the Introduction, finite temperature calculations for trapped ideal bosons with a fixed total particle number revealed the presence of a similar anticorrelation peak in the offdiagonal correlation function \cite{ideal}.
+The negative correlation observed originates from particle number preserving processes, where the interaction $g$ creates quasiparticle pairs from the condensate.
+The coherent transfer of these particle pairs between the single-mode condensate and the non-condensed fraction of gas is responsible for the anticorrelation dip in $C^{(1)}$ (see also Section~\ref{sub:simple}) \cite{footnote6}.
+Notice that this anticorrelation also appears in the standard grand canonical Bogoliubov approach: there the factors $\varphi_0(\mathbf{k})$ and $\varphi_0(\mathbf{k^\prime})$ in the first four terms of Eq. \eqref{corrterm1} emerge as the coherence factors of the condensate, and $\varphi_0$ and $\varphi_0^*$ correspond to removing or adding a particle to the condensate.
+Therefore, these terms can be associated with particle number conserving processes, captured to a certain degree already by the usual (non-conserving) Bogoliubov approach.